On “the lesser of two evils” argument.

 Did you find this helpful?
 What thoughts came to your mind as you read?
 Feel free to respond to this email and share your thoughts with me.
 I look forward to reading them.

-I wrote a daily devotional in hopes to provide a companion for people seeking to follow Jesus through the season of Lent.
-There is also an audiobook version.
-You can read more about both below:
+I wrote a daily devotional in hopes to provide a companion for people seeking to follow Jesus through the season of we are currently navigating together.
+You can find out more below:

 $20.00